 Ken Miller Rieman, Pastor

-Ken and Kate both grew up in the Midwest, mostly in Northern Indiana..
+Ken and Kate both grew up in the Midwest, mostly in Northern Indiana.
 Both attended Manchester University where Ken earned a BA in Peace Studies.
 He earned his M Div. from Bethany Theological Seminary and has been a full-time pastor since 1999.

 As a pastor, Ken seeks to empower his congregation as a community devoted to personal and social wholeness.
 In a culture increasingly defined by radical individualism and political polarization, Ken sees a deep need for people of faith to harness the teachings of Jesus and power of the Holy Spirit to heal, nourish and transform.

 Ken is especially energized by the intersections of spirituality, community service, work for peace and justice, creative arts, public policy, sustainable design, cross-cultural immersion, technology and life-long learning.
-Ken loves carpentry and photography, and because he likes to go to places he’s never been, he collects maps of all kinds.
+Ken loves photography, carpentry and music, and because he likes to go to places he’s never been, he collects maps of all kinds.
 For Ken, ministry itself is not unlike cartography.
 He seeks to identify and enlarge our common ground–our higher ground, our solid ground, our holy ground.

 John Shafer, Director of Music

 John Shafer attended the Chippewa Church of the Brethren in Northern Ohio where he participated in the music program from an early age.
 After graduating from the College of Wooster with a degree in Piano Performance, John studied Voice at Kent State University before moving to Pittsburgh, Pennsylvania, where he played piano at the Pittsburgh Church of the Brethren.

 In 1990 he relocated to Northern Virginia and began playing piano and organ at the Oakton Church of the Brethren, becoming Director of Music in 1992.
 John also works at The George Washington University in medical education management and teaches private piano and voice lessons.